Using multiple exposures of a raw photo to get more detail

 left of the image after using three-exposures.
 This is not actually in the iamge,

 saving or undo/redo will refresh the display.
-With gimp-2.9 the display does not
+With gimp-2.9 and gimp-2.10 the display

 it to update.
-I think I've see a similar issue with Advanced Tone Mapping in 2.9.
+I think I've seen a similar issue with Advanced Tone Mapping in 2.9.

 - It reduces contrast, so you then have to take steps to restore that.